 Don’t forget the test run

-There are also instances where some subscribers have stop interacting with your emails; this is where you should try to send them a “wake-up call”.
+There are also instances where some subscribers have stopped interacting with your emails; this is where you should try to send them a “wake-up call”.
 These can be a series of emails that have been crafted especially for them to engage with you.

 If they still do not want to do anything with your emails, drop them on the spot.